The Fort Myers, Florida, area has recovered from Hurricane Ian, and it will once again be the Church’s Florida satellite site.

-After a very successful first year, it was an easy decision to return to Fort Myers.
-The beauty of the Gulf Coast of Florida, the many attractions for brethren to visit, and the excellent venue for accommodations and services made this a clear choice for 2017.
+The beauty of the Gulf Coast of Florida, the many attractions for brethren to visit and the excellent venue for accommodations and services makes this a very good choice for 2023.

 This area of southwest Florida offers many attractions.
-The Edison & Ford Winter Estates, which include the Edison Botanic Research Laboratory and the Estates Museum, is nearby and open daily for tours.
-The causeway to Sanibel and Captiva Islands is 30 minutes away and so is the bridge to the island of Fort Myers Beach.
-All have beautiful white-sand beaches.
-The very popular Naples, Florida, Zoo is 35 minutes away, and the western Everglades National Park’s Ten Thousand Islands guided boat tour is just one hour away.
+The Edison and Ford Winter Estates in Fort Myers include the Edison Botanic Research Laboratory and Museum and are open daily for tours.
+The causeway to Sanibel and Captiva Islands is 30 minutes away, as is Fort Myers Beach.
+All three have beautiful white-sand beaches, and there are plenty of seashells to gather on Sanibel and Captiva Islands.
+The very popular Naples Zoo is 35 minutes away, and the western Everglades National Park’s Ten Thousand Islands guided boat tour is just one hour away.

 During the Feast this year, the temperature highs in early October typically range from the upper 80s to lowers 90s.

 Tax rate for accommodations: 11.5 percent.

 Closest airport: Southwest Florida International Airport (RSW), 5 miles.
 (Hotel/airport shuttle is complimentary.)